 Prior Crossing provides supportive, affordable housing for youth experiencing homelessness.
 House of Hope volunteers play an active role in tenant life by donating supplies, teaching workshops on cooking, and tending the tenant garden.

 Through Project Home, churches, synagogues, and schools become temporary homes for families experiencing homelessness.
 Before entering emergency shelter, these families struggle with choosing to pay rent or put food on the table.
-House of Hope has opened our doors each October for more than 20 years.
+House of Hope opened our doors to families each October for more than 20 years.

 Twin Cities Habitat for Humanity helps alleviate the housing crisis by assisting low-income families to construct or renovate their homes.
-House of Hope volunteers support Saturday Work Crews and the Summer Work Camp.
+House of Hope volunteers support Saturday Work Crews and Summer Faith Builders.

 Walker West offers music lessons & concerts for people of all ages and backgrounds rooted in the African-American cultural experience.